A Lebanese doctor creates a “bio-filter” that brings hope to kidney patients

 Dr. Marwa Zein, who created with engineer Sami Dagher the kidney biofilter (The New Arab)

-After about ten years of efforts, research and experiments, kidney patients are now in Lebanon The world is in front of a promising innovation that will save them from kidney transplants and painful and costly dialysis sessions, after the success of the Lebanese doctor specializing in toxicology Marwa Zain, mechanical engineer Sami Dagher and the assistant work team in creating a bio-filter for artificial kidneys or a “bioreactor”.
+After regarding ten years of efforts, research and experiments, kidney patients are now in Lebanon The world is in front of a promising innovation that will save them from kidney transplants and painful and costly dialysis sessions, following the success of the Lebanese doctor specializing in toxicology Marwa Zain, mechanical engineer Sami Dagher and the assistant work team in creating a bio-filter for artificial kidneys or a “bioreactor”.

 The importance of the innovation is that it allows to overcome the very complex challenge of how the artificial kidney maintains all the functions of the normal kidney in terms of blood flow, and maintains normal levels of blood pressure, salts and others without blood clotting.